 - salt & black pepper

-- about 25 grams/1 ounce parmesan cheese grated
+- 1 ounce parmesan cheese grated

 - fresh herbs to garnish - basil chives, oregano etc. (optional)